On lower bounds for the bias-variance trade-off: Introduction

 Finite-dimensional parametric models do typically not exhibit a bias-variance trade-off and there may exist unbiased estimators with finite variance.
 On the contrary, our results shows that for high-dimensional and infinite-dimensional statistical models, unbiased estimators with finite variance are in almost all of the considered settings impossible.
 The fundamental difference lies in the amount of information per parameter: for parametric models of dimension $p$, the sample size $n$ is, by definition, of a larger order than $p$, and the statistician has a budget of $n/p$ observations per parameter; on the contrary, for nonparametric models, we have $p>n$ or even $p=+\infty$ and there is simply not enough data to estimate each parameter well using a $n/p$\,-fraction of the observations.
 For example, in the Gaussian white noise model, we observe the process $(Y_x)_x$ satisfying $dY_x = f(x) \, dx + n^{-1/2} \, dW_x$ for an unknown function $f$.
 If the regression function $f$ lies in a nonparametric class, it is impossible to transform the data into the form $f(x_0)+$'noise'.
 Instead one has to rely here on the similarity of the regression function in a small vicinity around $x_0,$ which leads to an unavoidable bias.

 Only few theoretical articles exist on lower bounds for the interplay between bias and variance.
 The major contribution is due to Mark Low \cite{low1995bias} proving that the bias-variance trade-off is unavoidable for estimation of functionals in the Gaussian white noise model.
 The approach relies on a complete characterization of the bias-variance trade-off phenomenon in a parametric Gaussian model via the Cram\'er-Rao lower bound, see also Section \ref{sec:gauss_wn} for a more in-depth discussion.
 Another related result is \cite{MR1836577}, also considering estimation of functionals but not necessarily in the Gaussian white noise model.
-It is shown that for any functional $\kappa$, a lower bound on the asymptotic deviation probability $\lim_{u \to 0} \liminf_{n \to \infty} P_0^n \big(c_n (\wh \kappa - \kappa(P_0)) \leq u \big)$ implies an asymptotic lower bound on variance-like measures of the estimator $\wh \kappa_n$ of $\kappa(P_0)$.
-In this article, we do not consider such deviation probability and establish direct and non-asymptotic trade-offs between bias and variance.
-In \cite{liu1993nonexistence}, it is shown that for singular models, no unbiased estimators with finite variance exist.
-In the same spirit, \cite{chen2004notes} derives lower bounds on the bias based on a control of the estimation risk.
+It is shown that for any functional $\kappa$, a lower bound on the asymptotic deviation probability $\lim_{u \to 0} \liminf_{n \to \infty} P_0^n \big(c_n |\wh \kappa - \kappa(P_0)| \leq u \big)$ implies an asymptotic lower bound on variance-like measures of the estimator $\wh \kappa_n$ of $\kappa(P_0)$.
+In this article, we do not consider such deviation probability and establish direct and non-asymptotic trade-offs between bias and variance. \cite{liu1993nonexistence} introduces a notion of singular functional estimation problems and proves that for such singular problems, no unbiased estimators with finite variance exist.
+In the same spirit, \cite{chen2004notes} shows that the supremum of the variance of an unbiased estimator is infinite if a singular point belongs to the closure of the parameter set.
+Moreover, it is shown that the difference between biases is lower-bounded if the worst-case variance is upper-bounded.

 In this article, we propose a general strategy to derive lower bounds for the bias-variance trade-off.
 The key ingredient are general inequalities bounding the change of expectation with respect to different distributions by the variance and information measures such as the total variation, Hellinger distance, Kullback-Leibler divergence and the $\chi^2$-divergence.